It’s that time of year when we put on our stretchy pants, watch sporty things (or copious amounts of Netflix), and eat all the comfort food.

 - 1/4 tsp cayenne pepper

-- 1 cup (240 ml) unsweetened plain almond or rice milk
+- 1 cup unsweetened plain almond or rice milk

 - Avocado, grapeseed or canola oil for pan-frying

-*Nutrition information is a rough estimate for 1 of 10 servings (~7-9 onion rings), calculated with 1/2 cup avocado oil and no sides or dipping sauces.
+*Nutrition information is a rough estimate calculated with 1/2 cup avocado oil per 10 servings and without sides or dipping sauces.